tamana-nt/Final-Project-Portfolio/README.md

 - [GitHub Repository]([https://github.com/tamana-nt/Final-Project-Portfolio])
 - [Live Website](https://yourusername.github.io/final-project-portfolio/)

 Thank you for visiting my portfolio!
-Feel free to explore and reach out if you have any questions or opportunities to collaborate.
+Feel free to explore and reach out if you have any opportunities to collaborate.